Recovering the Picard group of quadratic algebras from Wood's binary quadratic forms: The Picard group of a quadratic algebra when is not a zero divisor

-A way to chose exactly one $\gltw$-class among those of $q$ and $q_{\varepsilon}$ is to formalize this notion of ``natural'' discriminant, that is, to consider a well-chosen representative of the isomorphism class of the Wood-discriminant.
+A way to choose exactly one $\gltw$-class among those of $q$ and $q_{\varepsilon}$ is to formalize this notion of ``natural'' discriminant, that is, to consider a well-chosen representative of the isomorphism class of the discriminant.
 The same applies for the parity.

 \begin{defi} Let $\nn \in \pic(S)$.

 The \textit{oriented discriminant} of an $\nn$-oriented quadratic algebra $(\cc,\theta)$ is the global section of $\nn^{\otimes 2}$ defined by

 The \textit{natural discriminant} of an $\nn$-twisted binary quadratic form $(\vv,q)$ is the global section of $\nn^{\otimes 2}$ defined by